 I was shocked (understatement) when I went to church camp in grade 6 and Holy Spirit encountered me in a pretty wild way.
 God couldn't have been more real to me - I knew I had to give Him my whole life.

 I quickly fell in love with Jesus.
 His Word was coming alive to me.
 I wanted His presence - and I wanted others to know Him too (so much so that I’d preach regularly to my friends about the rapture during recess).
 I was addicted and quickly found Sunday church and Wednesday youth group to not be enough.
-I needed more of Jesus - I was desperate for ways to connect with His heart.
 I started spending hours and hours of time watching other churches who were live-streaming (at the time it was pretty much only asian and slavic churches who didn't speak english) - just so that I could experience corporate worship.

 In that same season, I stumbled across the IHOP live stream.
 24/7 prayer and worship that I could tune into at any time?
 This was totally everything that I was looking for.
 I spent many Friday nights and summer days alone in my room watching their live stream - inevitably being discipled in prayer, worship, and the word.

 Sounds super spiritual and awesome right?
-Yeah - but I was also bullied for loving Jesus as much as I did, was a big time pharisee, was engaged in a ton of sexual sin, was addicted to pornography, knew how to fake relationship well and kept myself guarded from others, was crippling under fear of man, struggled with depression and anxiety, was dependant on alcohol, and still carried an orphan heart.
+Yeah - but I was also bullied for loving Jesus as much as I did, was a big time pharisee, was engaged in a ton of sexual sin, was addicted to porn, knew how to fake relationships well and kept myself guarded from others.
+I was crippling under fear of man, struggled with depression and anxiety, was dependant on alcohol, and still carried an orphan heart.
 I was acting out in both subtle and big ways in hopes that someone would see my cry for help, see beyond my anger and hardness, and reach for my heart.

 While in Bible college, I learned quickly how to perform correctly in order to get the good grades, have the right social connects, and be what everyone wanted me to be.
 I made myself everyone's counsellor and I had absolutely no grid for saying no. I became a slave to ministry - not Jesus.
 I watched myself die spiritually... to the point where I was in my second year of Bible college and I was unsure if I was even a Christian anymore.